 The game was initially developed primarily for mobile platforms.
 But when Telegram games started gaining momentum, we wanted to try creating a port of our game on Telegram — Void Vortex was a perfect fit for this.
 We developed a bot, added a leaderboard, deployed the WebGL game, and launched it in production.
 That was it.
 Now we’re ready for more 🤩

 Void Vortex is a pretty simple game, functionality-wise.
 It’s a hyper-casual game with a single mechanic — moving a black hole around the area filled with differently sized items.
 The players need to move the hole in a way that more items fall inside.
-Some items are two big to fall in as they are, and players need to employ focused tactics to find a way to drop them anyway.
+Some items are too big to fall in as they are, and players need to employ focused tactics to find a way to drop them anyway.
 Different levels have different items and themes to keep things interesting.

 Crypto — Catizen